Energy use on farms

 Energy efficiency both on-farm and along the supply chain will help minimise impacts of rising energy costs for heat, electricity, gas and liquid fuels.
 Additionally, there is a range of cost-effective alternatives to fossil fuels for energy generation either currently available or in development.

 Greenhouse gas calculators often show that farm energy use is a small portion of overall farm emissions.
-However, for many farmers (such as those involved in more intensive agriculture such as dairy and horticulture) energy is a significant and growing cost, so finding alternative energy sources and improving energy efficiency can save money and reduce emissions.
+However, for many farmers energy is a significant and growing cost.

 Understand your energy use: